mennetorelli/Plumberz/README.md

 ![png](images/output_2_2.png)

+The first three boxes are related to the file of size 2000, then the next three are related file of size 3000, and so on.
-From the boxplot we can see that generally the execution times are quite different, especially for the conduit versions in which we have also many outliers.
+From the box plot we can see that generally the execution times are quite different, especially for the Conduit versions in which we have also many outliers.

 Then, we aggregated each set of 20 evaluations by means of their median, and plotted again with a bar diagram.
+Again, the bars are grouped by input file (from 2000 to 5000) and the elapsed time is in seconds.

 ![png](images/output_4_1.png)